 Similar to a channel setting, the bar features a diamond-encrusted band but with metal bars positioned between each stone.
 It's a less popular pick but when done well can be exquisite.

 As previously mentioned, the bezel setting is when the stone's perimeter is surrounded by a wall of metal casing.
-This often results in a vintage aesthetic that's ideal for the bride who wants something unique or nostalgic.
+This often results in a vintage aesthetic that's ideal for the bride who wants something unique, nostalgic, or the latest trend as an engagement ring.

 If you're all about the sparkle then pave should be on your list of settings to consider.
 It's similar to a solitaire but features a band that's encrusted with small diamonds either all the way around or half-way down the band.